gmangonz/AIArt/README.md

 From Tempo Segmentation, we have (num_frames, 1, 512) and from Decomposition, we have (num_frams, 1, 512).
 However, the input required is (num_frames, 8, 512).
 Therefore, I tile each and stack them on top of each other to create latent vectors of shape (num_frames, 8, 512).
 How to tile and which to stack on top of which leads to different effects, however, as preference I like tiling the tempo segmentation output to (num_frames, 6, 512) and the decomposition to (num_frames, 2, 512) and stack the tempo segmentation output on top of the decomposition output.

 ### Latent Modulation
+The latents created above are the base latents.
+I also create another set of latent vectors of shape (num_frames, 8, 512).
+These latent vectors are created by tiling the decomposition ouputs to (num_frames, 2, 512) and the tempo segmentation outputs to (num_frames, 4, 512).
+Now to fill in the remaining 2 needed for a stack of 8, I run tempo segmentation again but with different seeds to create different vectors.
+These new outputs are tiled from (num_frames, 1, 512) to (num_frames, 2, 512) and are placed between the decomposition outputs and the original tempo segmentation outputs.
+From bottom to top these new latents come from decomposition (tiled by 2), tempo segmentation (new seeds tiled by 2) and tempo segmentation (original tiled by 4).
+Now, with 2 different sets of latent vectors, each of shape (num_frames, 8, 512), I can modulate between them with `drums_rms`.

 ### Noise
+To create noise, I simply create 1 noise image of shape (res, res, 2) using a standard normal distrubution for each resolution in [4, 8, 16, 32, 64, 128, 256, 512] (i.e the input sizes to StyleGAN2).
+Now to create faux 3D noise I actually treat this noise image of 2 channels as 2-D vectors that I can rotate.
+So for each frame, take the noise and use `sawtooth_signal` to rotate the vectors and scale with `rms_signal_for_noise`.
+This scale essentially changes the standard normal standard deviation to sigma.
+Lower sigma = smoother noise.
+Higher sigma = sharper noise.
+The resulting rotated and scaled noise image is added along the channels to create an image of shape (res, res, 1) which is the appropriate input shape for StyleGAN2.
+Cheap fake 3D noise... :D

 ### Displacement Maps
+Now, as an additional visual effect, I decided to implement displacement maps (term from Adobe After Affects) in the form of tfa.image.dense_image_warp.
+The input to tfa.image.dense_image_warp is an image of shape (Batch Size, Height, Width, Channels) and flow of shape (Batch Size, Height, Width, 2).
+The idea can be explained [here](https://www.tensorflow.org/addons/api_docs/python/tfa/image/dense_image_warp), but essentially, flow is used to displace pixels to new x-y positions (hence the need for 2 channels).
+Cheap fake perlin noise... :D

 ### Network Bending
+Now the final part of the audio reactivity is to perform transformations at certain layers within the cascade of StyleGAN2 which can be trickled up to the final output.

 ## TODO: